lgeurts/lgeurts.github.io/_posts/2017-07-11-bunsenlabs-linux-setup-notes-for dell-inspiron-6000.md

 - $ make -j8
 - $ make altinstall

-Repeat the steps from 3.4 for creating a virtual environment and don't forget to update your alternatives.
+Repeat the previous steps for creating a virtual environment and don't forget to update your alternatives.

 ***• 6.2.2 Ruby on Rails***